 I will interview sixteen Latina and Latino undergraduate students at Texas State University who are majoring in a Science Technology Engineering and Math (STEM) field.
 The term Latina or Latino implies that participants will self-identify as having familial roots from any Latin American country.
 This group is not defined as a special class.
 There are many organizations and programs specifically geared towards increasing diversity in STEM fields.
 I am hoping that by contacting these organizations and programs I will be able to find participants willing to participate.

-Recruitment will entail advertisements in newspapers, leaflets and flyers, as well as contacting student organizations targeted towards Latinas and/or Latinos as well as those that aim towards increasing diversity in STEM programs.
+Recruitment will entail using flyers, as well as contacting student organizations targeted towards Latinas and/or Latinos as well as those that aim towards increasing diversity in STEM programs.
 Participants will be recruited by use of the attached recruitment letter.
 I will obtain written consent from participants using the attached consent form that participants will have to read and sign prior to beginning the interview.
 Participants will also be given a copy of this consent form.

 I will be employing qualitative face-to-face tape-recorded interviews for this study.
 I will ask some preliminary background questions to determine age, major, nationality of origin and descent, sex, and socio-economic status that will help me situate the subject within a particular social and identity context.
 Other questions will approach the educational experiences of Latina and Latino students that led up to their decision to declare themselves as STEM majors, what motivates them to study a STEM field, and what challenges, if any, they face in those fields (see attached interview guide).
 These open-ended questions are intended to spark a conversation about what it means to be a Latina or Latino in a STEM field.
 Interviews will be approximately 45 minutes, although depending on the participant’s eagerness to share specifics associated with personal accounts, they may last as long as an hour and fifteen minutes.
 Interviews will all be recorded and transcribed but will remain anonymous.
 The use of pseudonyms during the transcription and data analysis portions of the study will ensure anonymity.

 The focus of this study is to approach an understanding of the experiences Latinas and Latinos face studying STEM subjects.
-There is no potential harm, psychological or otherwise, for students participating in this study.
+The potential harm, psychological or otherwise, for students participating in this study is negligible.
 All recorded interviews will be labeled with an identification number and pseudonyms will be used in the data analysis portion of the study to ensure anonymity.
 All data will be kept under lock and key and/or in password protected computers.
 All interviews, hardcopy and recordings, will have an identification number.
 Transcriptions and data analysis will use pseudonyms.
 Thus, personal information on tape-recorded interviews will not be linked with transcriptions or any documentation.
+Consent forms will be kept for three years before being destroyed as advised by Federal guidelines to ensure a record of proper research procedures.
 Participants will be allowed to stop the interview process at any point without prejudice or jeopardy to their standing with Texas State University.
 I have not considered any alternative methods for this study.